 Are there any Women in Leadership programmes at Global Blue?

 We do have women in leadership roles and also a programme that promotes it.
 The interesting thing about Global Blue is our 50/50 gender diversity split, which is rare in the IT industry.
 We have lots of leadership skills sharing sessions internally for women, something that we’ve started to share with our European counterpart as well.

 In your experience, what are the benefits of diverse teams and organisations?

 If you only hire people of the same nationality, a lot of their thinking processes will be the same.
 As I mentioned before, few nationalities might see hard work as the answer, whereas few others might look for a smarter option to solve a problem.
 So, in a diverse working environment, there will be people looking for a faster solution, quality and for stability, etc. You may have a lot of debates, but you get a better balance because of the multiple perspectives and in turn a steadier performance.
 There will always be a need for compromise when there are different opinions, which the manager has to handle, but the benefits of diversity are worth it.

 What is your advice to leaders who want to create a more diverse and inclusive culture?

 Embrace your inner strength and value diversity of thoughts and actions.
 Instil an open mindset in your team.
 It’s easy to hire a diverse team but keeping that open mindset once you are leading a diverse team is the key to leveraging creativity and encouraging relentless questioning of the status quo, to ensure maximum benefit from your hiring decisions.
-There is no book of rules on how to do this because every team and individual is different, but you need to listen to your teams to make sure integration is happening and nurture that diverse environment.Posted over 1 year ago
+There is no book of rules on how to do this because every team and individual is different, but you need to listen to your teams to make sure integration is happening and nurture that diverse environment.Posted almost 2 years ago